The Handmaid's Tale: Background

 The Republic of Gilead struggles with infertility, making Offred's services as a Handmaid vital to producing children and thus reproducing the society.
 Handmaids themselves are "untouchable", but their ability to signify status is equated to that of slaves or servants throughout history.
 Atwood connects their concerns with infertility to real-life problems our world faces, such as radiation, chemical pollution, and sexually transmitted disease (HIV/AIDS is specifically mentioned in the "Historical Notes" section at the end of the novel, which was a relatively new disease at the time of Atwood's writing whose long-term impact was still unknown).
 Atwood's strong stance on environmental issues and their negative consequences for our society has presented itself in other works such as her MaddAddam trilogy, and refers back to her growing up with biologists and her own scientific curiosity.

+Atwood has described writing The Handmaid's Tale in an array of locations.
+In a 2018 article for LitHub, she recalls that she started the manuscript in spring 1984 while living in West Berlin, returned to Canada in June 1984, writing there through the fall, and then finished the book in Tuscaloosa, Alabama, where she held an MFA chair in the University of Alabama's English department for 1985's spring semester.
+The copyright page of the novel contains the line "The author would like to thank the D.A.A.D in West Berlin and the English department at the University of Alabama, Tuscaloosa, for providing time and space."
+Atwood has said that the first person to read the manuscript was her friend and fellow novelist Valerie Martin, who was also teaching at Alabama.
+Atwood's memory is that Martin offered some mild praise along the lines of "I think you’ve got something here,” while Martin remembers her immediate reaction was more like, "you're about to be rich!"